ImranParthib/expense-tracker/README.md

    ```bash
    docker-compose up --build
    ```
 3. Visit `http://localhost:5000` in your browser.
-You should see the Hello World message and a page view counter.
+You should see the Expense Tracker app homepage.

 ### Stopping the Project